cdapio/cdap/cdap-docs/developers-manual/source/index.rst

 .. _advanced: advanced/index.html

-- |advanced|_ Covers **advanced topics on CDAP** that will be of interest to developers who want a deeper dive into CDAP, with presentations on suggested **best practices for CDAP development,** and on **adding a custom logback** to a CDAP application.
+- |advanced|_ Covers **advanced topics on CDAP** that will be of interest to developers who want a deeper dive into CDAP, with presentations on **class loading in CDAP**, suggested **best practices for CDAP development**, and on **adding a custom logback** to a CDAP application.